- Off road parking

 Moorlodge Country Retreat

-Haworth 3 miles.
-These four lovely apartment cottages are situated on the Yorkshire Moors, surrounded by stunning open countryside views.
-With a ground floor apartment, a first floor apartment and two set over the first and second floors, these quality country self-contained units offer well-equipped and stylish accommodation.
-Many of the features in these Haworth cottage apartments bring in that ‘old mill’ feel, yet the stylish furnishings add that contemporary look.
-All include oak fitted kitchens and seating areas, ideal for relaxing after exciting days exploring this vast and diverse area, and three of the apartments also benefit from underfloor heating.
-Take a short stroll through the grounds and gardens of these apartments near Haworth, stop by the stream and relax to the noises of the countryside, you may even be greeted by the resident cockerels.
+Haworth 4 miles.
+These six lovely apartment cottages are situated on the Yorkshire Moors, surrounded by stunning open countryside views.
+With two ground floor apartments, two first floor apartments and two set over the first and second floors, these welcoming country self-contained units offer well-equipped accommodation.
+Many of the features in these cottage apartments bring in that ‘old mill’ feel, yet the stylish furnishings add that contemporary look.
+All include oak fitted kitchens and seating areas, ideal for relaxing after exciting days exploring this vast and diverse area, and all of the apartments also benefit from underfloor heating.
+Take a short stroll through the grounds and gardens of these apartments, stop by the stream and relax to the noises of the countryside, you may even be greeted by the resident cockerels.
 The on-site Granary eatery and licensed bar provides the perfect place to relax with a drink, snack or full meal - be it breakfast, lunch or a relaxing evening meal while you watch the sun go down over the moors.
 The extensive menu is sure to tempt you away from cooking, making the most of the chance to get away from it all.
 The Haworth area is steeped in history, and is of great interest in the literary field for its connection with the famous Bronte sisters who lived at the well-known Parsonage in the village, which has, for years, attracted visitors from all over the world.
-Wycoller is a charming hamlet, famous for its pack horse bridge.
+Nearby Wycoller is a charming hamlet, famous for its pack horse bridge.
 It too has a museum and some of the most beautiful country rambles.
 If trains interest you then the Keighley & Worth Valley Railway is a must with its year-round themed rides and entertainment.
 The village of Saltaire, famous for its mills converted into retail shopping outlets, is not too far away, and houses the famous David Hockney gallery.
-The buzzing market town of Skipton, Gateway to the Dales, is just a short drive away from your Haworth apartments and offers a wide array of amenities from cafés, delicatessen, gift shops, ancient inns and a wonderful Norman castle, claimed to be one of the most well-preserved medieval castles in England.
-East Riddlesden Hall is not to be missed during your stay at one of these wonderful apartments near Haworth, with its beautiful gardens, herb borders and recently-opened riverside walks along the banks of the River Aire.
+The buzzing market town of Skipton, known as the Gateway to the Dales, is just a short drive away from these apartments and offers a wide array of amenities from cafés, delicatessen, gift shops, ancient inns and a wonderful Norman castle, claimed to be one of the most well-preserved medieval castles in England.
+East Riddlesden Hall is not to be missed during your stay at one of these wonderful apartments, with its beautiful gardens, herb borders and riverside walks along the banks of the River Aire.
 Serious cyclists may wish to tackle the Yorkshire Dales Cycleway, a 130-mile circular route which starts and ends in Skipton.
 However, this may require a little more than a leisurely afternoon to complete.
-There is sailing, pony trekking, walks along the famous Pennine Way all on offer near your Haworth apartments, and there are so many things to do and see in this wonderful environment.
+There is sailing, pony trekking, walks along the famous Pennine Way all on offer near these apartments, and there are so many things to do and see in this wonderful environment.
 However you choose to spend your holiday, there will always be plenty in the area to keep you entertained.
 There are many more places and attractions for you to discover for yourself.
-This, along with the warm welcome that awaits you at these Haworth apartments, is sure to leave you with a lasting impression of the area, its culture, and its friendly Yorkshire people.
+This, along with the warm welcome that awaits you at these apartments, is sure to leave you with a lasting impression of the area, its culture, and its friendly Yorkshire people.

 This lovely first floor apartment near Haworth is set over the first floor and has original features such as stone floors, yet is styled with contemporary features also, such as the underfloor heating.
 Set in a beautiful location, this is the perfect setting for a small family or a group of friends to spend time relaxing and with the village of Haworth just three miles away, this is a wonderful base for discovering the area.
-Note: This cottage is near Refs 6413, 16730 and 16731, together they sleep 20.
+Note: This cottage is near Refs.
+6413, 16731, 917950, 918105 and 918106, together they sleep 26.

 All first floor.
 Three bedrooms: 1 x double, 2 x single.
 Shower room with shower, basin and WC.
 Kitchen with dining area.
 Sitting room with electric fire.
 External staircase.